mo-azfar/OTRS-Community-Edition-with-LTS/README.md

 As we know, OTRS will not release a new Community Edition until further notice.
 Thankfully, znuny.org will deliver security fixes and maintenance updates, which will ensure continued operation.

-Additionaly, the existing sites to download otrs community edition and their addon has been taken down.
+Additionaly, the existing sites to download otrs community edition and additional packages (ITSM, FAQ, Survey,etc) has been taken down.
 You may find the previous and uodated package at urls below.